umatbro/landing-page-1/README.md

 # Config file

-Project needs config.ts file which is not included in source control.
+Project needs `config.ts` file in project's root directory which is not included in source control.
 This is how config file should look like

 ```typescript
 interface Config {